thegauravmahawar/projects/angular-house-listing-app/README.md

 **Inputs**

 `Inputs` allow components to share data.
 The direction of the data sharing is from parent component to child component.

+**Services**

+Angular services provide a way for you to separate Angular app data and functions that can be used by multiple components in your app.
+To be used by multiple components, a service must be made injectable.
+Services that are injectable and used by a component become dependencies of that component.
+The component depends on those services and can't function without them.